-Ebola prevention vaccines are given to help protect people from contracting the Ebola virus disease (EVD), which is a viral hemorrhagic fever caused by ebolaviruses.
-Ebola virus, also known as Zaire ebolavirus, Sudan ebolavirus, and Bundibugyo ebolavirus, can cause severe hemorrhagic fever, leading to high case fatality rates (30–90%) in humans.
+Ebola vaccines are administered to protect people from contracting Ebola virus disease (EVD), a viral hemorrhagic fever caused by ebolaviruses.

 Ebola vaccines include replication-deficient adenovirus vectors, replication-competent vesicular stomatitis (VSV), human parainfluenza (HPIV-3) vectors, and virus-like nanoparticle preparations.

 On December 19, 2019, the U.S. Food and Drug Administration announced the approval of Ervebo for the prevention of EVD caused by Zaire ebolavirus in individuals 18 years of age and older.
 The approval was granted to Merck & Co., Inc.

 ERVEBO is a recombinant, replication-competent Ebola vaccine, consisting of a VSV, genetically engineered to express a glycoprotein from the Zaire ebolavirus to provoke a neutralizing immune response to the Ebola virus.
 Between August 2018 and May 20, 2020, 303,905 people were vaccinated in the DRC.
 This is the first and only vaccine currently licensed by the US Food and Drug Administration to prevent EVD.
 This report, published by the CDC on January 8, 2021, summarizes the Advisory Committee on Immunization Practices' recommendations for using the rVSVΔG-ZEBOV-GP Ebola vaccine (Ervebo) in the USA.